 The professor asked her if she needed help with the formatting because it’s tricky and it had taken her years to learn.

 And she agreed to review her paper again after the fixes and gave Brene a few tips.

 Brene left grateful for her grade and for the teacher.

 Also, read “Thanks For The Feedback“.

 This part made me realize what a typical academic Brene Brown is: going back to the professor so she could get the top grade is typical of an academic.

 Chapter 7: Wholehearted Parenting

-Our sense of love, belonging and worthiness are shaped by the family we grew up in, but as a tear-jerking letter in Daring Greatly shows, it’s never too late to learn.
+Our sense of love, belonging, and worthiness are shaped by the family we grew up in, but as a tear-jerking letter in Daring Greatly shows, it’s never too late to learn.

-Brene says that the best way to teach our children is to be and to show: how we behave and how we engage with the world are much better predictors of how our children will do that all the books we’ve read about parenting could teach us.
+Brene says that the best way to teach our children is to be and to show: how we behave and how we engage with the world are much better predictors of how our children will do than all the books we’ve read about parenting could teach us.